kumar-github/tutorial-resources/X.md

 question **"how would a caller actually use that number?"** in a repeatedly measured method.

 In practice, the elapsed time until an exception is thrown depends entirely on **where** in the method the failure occurred.
-An instant validation error and a 30-second connection timeout are both "failures" — but their timings mean completely different things and cannot be meaningfully averaged together.
+An instant validation failure and a 30-second connection timeout failure are both "failures" — but their timings mean completely different things and cannot be meaningfully averaged together.
 Mixing them into `getAverageMillis()` contaminates the picture of how the method performs *when it works*, without providing any actionable insight in return — the exception type and message already convey far more about *what* went wrong than its timing does.

 > [!IMPORTANT]
 > **The resolution:** statistics (`LongSummaryStatistics` and all derived accessors) cover